 Oh, how excited I was to try out what James was going to give us to sample on this tour.
 I was bursting with joy when I discovered we were given three flavours!
 The container was filled to the brim, each a different flavour I had not tried so I was ready to dig right in to see how I would like it.
 The Limoncello is was like cheesecake and I could pick up the lemon zest infused.
 This was a great balance of flavours.
 The brown-coloured gelato was Toasted Pecan, and it was personally my favourite.
 There were bits of crushed up pecans in the batter and it reminded me of a lighter version of pecan pie.
 The Chocolate Scotch tasted like straight up chocolate ice cream you can get from the grocery store.
 I know it was made with high-quality ingredients, but it wasn’t anything spectacular compared to the other items on his menu.

 Our last stop was WE.
 Coffee where they were offering power cookies and drinks.
-They were originally serving slices of their waffles in flavours like mango and strawberry, but they ran out by the time we got therech as it was close to the end of the event.
-We were definitely bummed but while but we got to chat and meet with the organizer of the event, Richard.
+They were originally serving slices of their waffles in flavours like mango and strawberry, but as it was close to the end of the event, they ran out when we got there.
+We were definitely bummed out but we managed to bump into the organizer of the event, Richard.
 An incredibly nice guy, I am looking forward to what he has planned next.